jundaz/jundaz.github.io/_pages/about.md

 About me
 ======

-Hello there!
-I'm a senior undergraduate student at the University of Toronto, majoring in Computer Science and Mathematics, I will be graduating Fall 2021.
+Currently, I'm a senior undergraduate student at the University of Toronto, majoring in Computer Science and Mathematics, I will be graduating Fall 2021.

 I’m broadly interested in geometry processing, physics-based animation, computer vision and machine learning application in those 3 fields.